How to Prepare and Apply for an SBA Loan

 Business Credit

-FICO SBSS (Small Business Scoring System) is a credit score used to evaluate the creditworthiness of small businesses.
+FICO SBSS (Small Business Scoring System) is a credit score used to evaluate the creditworthiness of small business financing guide.
 It's determined by considering both the business's credit history and the personal credit of the business owner.
 The score ranges from 0 to 300, with 300 being the highest.

 Factors that influence the SBSS score include personal and business credit scores, the financial status of the business, cash flow and revenue, the business's longevity, and any liens or judgments against it.
 However, the exact weight of each factor in FICO's calculation is proprietary and not disclosed.